SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 _For a Node.js only SDK that can also access Admin APIs checkout [Commerce SDK](https://github.com/SalesforceCommerceCloud/commerce-sdk)._

-## :warning: Planned Shopper Context Changes :warning:
+## :warning: Planned API Changes :warning:

+### Shopper Context

 Starting July 31st 2024, all endpoints in the Shopper context API will require the `siteId` parameter for new customers.
 This field is marked as optional for backward compatibility and will be changed to mandatory tentatively by January 2025.
+You can read more about the planned change [here](https://developer.salesforce.com/docs/commerce/commerce-api/references/shopper-context?meta=Summary) in the notes section.

+### Shopper Login (SLAS)

+SLAS will soon require new tenants to pass `channel_id` as an argument for retrieving guest access tokens.
+You can read more about the planned change [here](https://developer.salesforce.com/docs/commerce/commerce-api/guide/slas.html#guest-tokens).

+Please be aware that existing tenants are on a temporary allow list and will see no immediate disruption to service.
+We do ask that all users seek to adhere to the `channel_id` requirement before the end of August to enhance your security posture before the holiday peak season.

+In practice, we recommend:

+- For customers using the SLAS helpers with a public client, it is recommended to upgrade to at least `v1.8.0` of the `commerce-sdk-isomorphic`.
+This includes PWA Kit customers on `v2` of PWA Kit.
+- For customers using private client, it is recommended to upgrade to `v3.0.0` of the `commerce-sdk-isomorphic`.

 ## Getting Started